 Clarify candidate expectations

 Clear candidate communication is always important, including when hiring fully remotely.
-Openly share you're doing a fully remote process and explain what tools they’ll need, confirm that their application was received, and share a timeline and overview for the process.
+Openly share you're doing a fully remote recruitment process and explain what tools they’ll need, confirm that their application was received, and share a timeline and overview for the process.
 Keep your candidates fully informed at every stage of the hiring process, and when in doubt, over-communicate.

 “It’s important to regularly communicate with candidates in these circumstances, but that’s always important for me,” explains Malin.
 “I reach out to all candidates twice during the period after they apply via an automated answer from our system.
 I send emails to all candidates to say that we’re working, but don’t have an answer yet.
 In these COVID-19 times, I inform them if some recruitment process is on hold, and when it’ll start again,” she continues.